MauroCE/PersonalWebsite/content/ramblings/ai-safety/ai_safety.md

     - White box: Full access to the system (e.g. weights, gradients, and fine-tuning)
     - Outside-the-box: Info about dev and deployment of the system (e.g. docs, data, code)

     Limitations of black-box access include: limited understanding of the model, components can't be studied separately, can produce misleading results (e.g. affected by Auditor bias).
 Here is a cool table describing the type of attacks/evaluation techniques that can be done by Auditors with different access.
-In Table 2 of the paper they list various ways in which white-box access allows for more thorough and safer auditing.
+In Table 2 of the paper they list various ways in which white-box access allows for more thorough and safer auditing since white-box attacks are often a superset of black-box attacks and there is an order relation: black-box attacks are just inefficient white-box attacks.
     ![some](/table_audit.png)